ashique2303/First-Yii/README.md

-# Image-and-File-Share-In-PHP-Yii

-ASSIGNMENT ON PHP Yii FRAMEWORK:

-Website Name: IMAGE SHARING WEBSITE FOR DIFFERENT PUBLISHERS Submitted By: Md.
+# Website Name: IMAGE SHARING WEBSITE FOR DIFFERENT PUBLISHERS
+# Submitted By: Md.
 Ashiqur Rahman.

-Requirements:
+# Requirements:
     1. Create an website having different users of three levels such as Admin, Agent and Member using PHP Yii Framework.
     2. Admin has access to any image files uploaded by anyone from agents or members.
     3. Admin is the parent of the agents.